Introduction

 -

-Using cut leafy stems and recycled small water bottles, can learners devise an experiment to measure how much water is taken up by the stem, in an agreed time period?
+Using the cut leafy stems of the celery and recycled small water bottles, can learners devise an experiment to measure how much water is taken up by the stem, in an agreed time period?
 What method will learners choose to conduct this scientific enquiry?
 What success indicators will they be looking for?
 How will they measure and record their results?

 Plenary